-Tuition will be paid in full by June 10 for the following school year, or can be paid in 2, 9 or 11 monthly installments through the WSOC payment website beginning June 10, with the final payment due on or before April 10.
-The Parents understand and agree that the Student is subject to dismissal by WSOC if any tuition payment is delinquent more than thirty (30) days.
+Tuition will be paid in full by July 10 for the following school year, or can be paid in two, nine or eleven equal monthly installments through the WSOC payment website beginning July 10.
+Parents should understand and agree that their child is subject to dismissal by WSOC if any tuition payment is delinquent more than thirty (30) days.
 All installments must be secured by electronic fund transfer.